privacygmail cleanupemail security

 Risk 1: Data Breaches (Increasing)

-What happens: If a company storing your email data gets hacked, attackers gain access to potentially years of your private emails.
+What happens: If a company storing your email data gets hacked, the attackers get years of your private emails.

 Recent examples (2024-2026):

-• 2024: Major email marketing provider breach exposed 15 million emails
+• 2024: a major email marketing provider breach exposed 15 million emails

-• 2025: Email service provider hack leaked customer credentials and email metadata
+• 2025: an email service provider hack leaked customer credentials and email metadata

-• 2026: Email tool compromise exposed user emails used for AI training
+• 2026: an email tool compromise exposed user emails used for AI training

 Statistics: